triangle-man/intro-to-cellular-talk/introduction-to-cellular.md

 ---
 title: "Cellular:"
-subtitle: "A proposal for less awful spreadsheets"
+subtitle: "A proposal for better spreadsheets"
 author: "James Geddes"
 date: "May 2016"
 theme: ati